The-Cybersmith/Data_Collection_2/README.md

 The next issue is that users should not be allowed to progress if the data they enter is invalid.
 Logically, this should require a redirect on a failed enty.
 The problem?
 In Ruby, you cannot redirect with post, and you cannot pass parameters with get. >:[

 So now all the steps have to accept get, or they won't be reachable via redirect...
 WHY IS THIS DESIGNED THIS WAY?

+Okay, it now works.
+To test, please follow the second link from the homepage, enter all values as instructed, then return to the homepage via the link on the display page, and repeat.
+You should now see both your second AND first entries.